 To stop future payments, you'll probably have to send the bank a written notice and include a copy of your revocation to the payday lender.

 You should close your bank account to stop the transfers only as a last resort.
 You might have to do this if:

-You should consult with your bank as to whether this is necessary.
+You should ask your bank whether closing the account is necessary.

 The CFPB is a federal agency that enforces regulations applicable to payday lenders, banks, and other financial institutions.
 The CFPB will work with your lender or bank to resolve your complaint.
-You may submit a complaint by visiting the CFPB website.
+You may also contact your state regulator or .

-Remember that stopping automatic withdrawal of your payment doesn't mean you do not have to pay the loan.
-You should try to negotiate other payment arrangements with your lender to avoid your account going to a debt collector.
+Again, keep in mind that stopping an automatic bank withdrawal doesn't mean you don't have to repay the loan.
+Consider working out other payment arrangements with the lender to avoid your account going to collections.

 If you're having financial troubles, consider other options instead of taking out a payday loan, like: